 A 9 ft (2.7m) diameter octagon floats on the surface and an acoustic pinger, located on the floor near the center of the octagon, guides the AUV to this task.
-Located in the center of the octagon is the samples table.
-On the table are three different samples: Tube Worm, Coral, and Nautilus.
-Along each edge is a basket to place one of the samples.
+Hanging from the octagon, facing inward, is an image of a reef shark and an image of a sawfish.
+Located in the center of the octagon is the trash table.
+On the table are two different pieces of trash: Cup and Large Spoon.
+Along two opposite edges is a basket to place one of the samples.

 Points are awarded for surfacing inside the octagon and for surfacing with each sample (stay inside the octagon to continue your run).
-Points are awarded for moving the samples to any of the four baskets.
-Maximum points are awarded for placing each sample in its own basket.
+Points are awarded for facing any image hanging from the octagon, with maximum points for facing the same fish chosen from Collecting Data (Gate).
+Points are awarded for moving the samples to any of the baskets.
+Maximum points are awarded for placing each sample in its corresponding basket.